xzel23/utility/README.md

 - JDK 21 or later, version 17 of the library requires JDK 17 or later (except for for JavaFX related modules that already require at least Java 21).
-- Version 17 that still supports Java 17 will receive important bugfix updates until the next LTS release (Java 25) is released.
 - The project uses Gradle toolchains to automatically download the required JDKs.
 - JavaFX dependencies are managed by the JavaFX plugin.
 - Building on Windows ARM is not supported because of missing support in Gradle and the toolchain resolver and